“Sorry, Dudes. My Bad.”

-“I helped him design and build the 3G golem that was used in the attack.”
+“I helped him design and build the 3G machina that was used in the attack.”
 Duncan paused.
 Swallowed hard.
 “During the process, I used my knowledge of goetia—which is a discipline I trained in secretly with the HOK—to trap a daemon inside the construct.”

 Goddamn it.
 Goddamn it.
 It really is true.

 “It was a powerful daemon,” said Duncan.
 “The most powerful one I ever brought under my command.
-I succeeded in binding it to the golem, then notified the High Servant of Truth once the weapon was ready.
+I succeeded in binding it to the machina, then notified the High Servant of Truth once the weapon was ready.
 She sent word back that I should keep an eye out for any opportunity to make a move against Archmagus Weyland, preferably publicly, and in some spectacular fashion.
-So I kept my ear to the ground, and when Jules Nimri requested use of the golem for his presentation to the Tribunal, I knew it was just the kind of scenario the High Servant was waiting for.
+So I kept my ear to the ground, and when Jules Nimri requested use of the machina for his presentation to the Tribunal, I knew it was just the kind of scenario the High Servant was waiting for.
 So I sent word to her, and the order came back almost immediately to go forward with the operation.”
 Duncan took a deep breath.
-“So, the night of May 14th, while I was helping Prefect Weyland set up the golem on the grand balustrade outside the council chamber, I supplied it with the brimstone grenades.
+“So, the night of May 14th, while I was helping Prefect Weyland set up the machina on the grand balustrade outside the council chamber, I supplied it with the brimstone grenades.
 I then stayed behind after the Prefect had gone into the chamber so I could issue the commands to the daemon.”
 He paused.
 “The rest, as they say, is history.”

 Elisha fixed him with an icy stare.
 “You show quite the lack of remorse,” he pronounced, “for someone responsible for the loss of fifty-two innocent lives, and the shattering of dozens—no, hundreds more.”

 Duncan eyed him anxiously.
 “I…only did as I was commanded.”

 “You only did as you were commanded?”
 Elisha jumped up, overturned his chair.